Farmstay holiday rentals in Sea of the Hebrides

 Opened in January 2020, the Gate Lodge is a charming octagon with plenty of original character.
 Warm and well-equipped, it has been completely renovated and sits within the grounds of a working conservation farm.
 Strictly No Smoking.
 Only a ten minute walk from Loch Bay Restaurant, the Stein Inn, Skyeskyns and Diver's Eye, the lodge is surrounded by nature and wildlife with stunning views.
 It offers the perfect, peaceful break.
 The Farm Tea Room is open Wed, Thur, Fri (see website)

-Popular amenities for farm stay rentals in Hebrides
+Popular amenities for farm stay rentals in Sea of the Hebrides

 Destinations to explore